Frances McCollin: Early life and education

 Frances McCollin was born in Philadelphia, Pennsylvania in 1892, the daughter of Edward Garrett McCollin and Alice Graham Lanigan McCollin.
 Her father, a lawyer, had studied musical composition in college, and he wrote and performed music as a side interest throughout his life.
+He was one of the founders of the Manuscript Music Society of Philadelphia.
 Her grandfather, George T. Lanigan, was an Irish-Canadian poet and journalist.
 Her younger sister, Katherine Williams McCollin Arnett, known as "Kitty", was a singer and composer and the mother of Edward Arnett.

 When Frances McCollin was five years old, she became blind, probably from congenital glaucoma.
 Her parents and extended family took an energetic approach to her education at home, focused on music.
 When she started to compose in girlhood, her father was her first teacher and transcriber.
-As a child, she described sensations consistent with synaesthesia, associating musical keys and colors (green for E major, pink for F major, for example).
-As a young woman she studied with fellow blind musician David Duffield Wood, the organist at St. Stephen's Church in Philadelphia, and at the Pennsylvania Institute for Instruction of the Blind.
+As a child, she described sensations consistent with synaesthesia and perfect pitch.
+As a young woman she studied with fellow blind musician David Duffield Wood, the organist at St. Stephen's Church in Philadelphia, and with William Wallace Gilchrist and H. Alexander Matthews at the Pennsylvania Institute for Instruction of the Blind.

 Career

 In her lifetime, McCollin's works were performed frequently by professional and amateur vocal ensembles, and by orchestras including the Philadelphia Orchestra, the Warsaw Philharmonic, the Vancouver Symphony, and others.
 She met Marian Anderson, Igor Stravinsky, Amy Beach, and other musicians and composers, usually in connection with her mother's work with the Philadelphia Orchestra.
 Fabien Sevitzky, Eugene Ormandy, and Leopold Stokowski took particular interest in her compositions.
 McCollin defended Stokowski programming The Internationale for a Philadelphia youth concert in 1934.

-Among the honors McCollin won were a first prize from the Manuscript Music Society of Philadelphia in 1916, and the Philadelphia Matinee Musical Club's annual prize in 1918.
+Among the honors McCollin won a first prize from the Manuscript Music Society of Philadelphia in 1916, and the Philadelphia Matinee Musical Club's annual prize in 1918.
 Also in 1918, she became the first woman to win the Clemson Prize from the American Guild of Organists, and the Kimball Company Prize from the Chicago Madrigal Club.
 In 1931 her composition "Spring in Heaven" won the Federation Prize from the National Federation of Music Clubs.
 In 1951, she was named a Distinguished Daughter of Pennsylvania.

 She gave popular weekly lectures about the Philadelphia Orchestra programs, in which she focused on explaining modern compositions.
 She also hosted a weekly radio show for children, the "Aunt Frances Music Hour."
-She conducted a girls' choir at the School for the Blind in West Philadelphia, and the Girls' Glee Club at Swarthmore College one year (1923-1924).
+She conducted a girls' choir at the School for the Blind in West Philadelphia, and the Girls' Glee Club at Swarthmore College for one year (1923-1924).
 In 1943, the Philadelphia Orchestra's "Request Program" featured works voted into the program by the public; Frances McCollin's "Pavane" was included as a top vote-getter, the only winning composition by a woman.